irudym/toystore/core/README.md

 #### Image support

-Due to very hard coded ActiveStorage attachment implementation wrapper Image created.
-Image supports setting attachment from base64 string which simplify image file uploading and storing.
+Due to very hard coded ActiveStorage attachment implementation a wrapper Image created.
+Image supports setting attachment from base64 string which simplifies image file uploading and storing.
 Other models should handle :picture/pictures in params to set linked Image.

 ### Workaround